sndstari/sndstari.github.io/README.md

 # sndstari.github.io
-This is a personal blog
+This is a personal blog.

+-- Added by Suvash